 A: Good applications address the Judging Criteria.
-You can also look at past nominees for the type of projects we look for.
+You can also look at our 2013 nominees for the type of projects we look for.
 While they're all very different, they share the same characteristics of being self-driven, unique, community-oriented with measurable impact.

 Additionally, strong applications include:

 - Detail.
 Please describe your individual role and impact in the organization, campaign or community initiative you are talking about.
 What did you do exactly?
 Why do you care about your particular cause/issue/problem?
 What does this work and the Do Something Award mean to you?